ibm-cloud-docs/vmwaresolutions/archiref/solution/design_virtualinfrastructure.md

 * When a vCenter Server instance uses vSAN, the minimum number of ESXi hosts at initial deployment is four.
 * When a vCenter Server instance uses shared file–level or block-level storage, the minimum number of ESXi hosts at initial deployment is three.

 You can deploy up to 20 ESXi hosts in this cluster during initial deployment.
-After initial deployment you can scale the cluster up to a maximum of 50 hosts in increments of up to 20 hosts at a time.
+After initial deployment, you can scale the cluster up to a maximum of 50 hosts in increments of up to 20 hosts at a time.

-To support more user workloads, you can scale the environment by:
+To support more user workloads, you can scale the environment by taking the following actions:

-* Deploying more compute hosts in existing clusters
+* Deploying more compute hosts in existing clusters.
-* Deploying more clusters that are managed by the same vCenter Server appliance
+* Deploying more clusters that are managed by the same vCenter Server appliance.
-* Deploying new vCenter Server instances with their own vCenter Server appliance
+* Deploying new vCenter Server instances with their own vCenter Server appliance.

 ## VMware vSAN design
 {: #design_virtualinfrastructure-vsan-design}

 In this design, VMware vSAN storage is employed in vCenter Server instances to provide shared storage for the vSphere hosts.

 As shown in the following figure, vSAN aggregates the local storage across multiple ESXi hosts within a vSphere cluster and manages the aggregated storage as a single VM datastore.
 Within this design, the compute nodes contain local disk drives for the ESXi operating system (OS) and the vSAN datastore.
-Regardless of which cluster a node belongs to, two OS drives are included in each node to house the ESXi installation.
+An M.2 SSD drive is included in each node to house the ESXi installation, regardless of which cluster a node belongs to.

 ![vSAN concept](../../images/vcsv4radiagrams-ra-vsan.svg "vSAN aggregates the local storage across multiple ESXi hosts within a vSphere cluster and manages the aggregated storage as a single VM datastore"){: caption="Figure 2. vSAN concept" caption-side="bottom"}

 vSAN employs the following components:
 * Two-disk group vSAN design; each disk group with two or more disks.
 One SSD or NVMe drive of the smallest size in the group serves as the cache tier and the remaining SSDs serve as the capacity tier.
-* The onboard RAID controller is configured in a RAID 0 array for each individual drive except for the two OS drives.
+* The onboard RAID controller is configured in a RAID 0 array for each individual drive that is used for vSAN cache or capacity.
 * A single vSAN datastore is created from all storage.

 The available vSAN features depend on the license edition that you select when you order the instance.
 For more information, see [VMware vSAN edition comparison](/docs/vmwaresolutions?topic=vmwaresolutions-solution-appendix#solution-appendix-vsan-editions).